 Who are the best Forex Data providers?

 Finding the right Forex Data provider for you really depends on your unique use case and data requirements, including budget and geographical coverage.
-Popular Forex Data providers that you might want to buy Forex Data from are Exchange Data International, Brain Company, Finage, Twelve Data, and New Change FX.
+Popular Forex Data providers that you might want to buy Forex Data from are Twelve Data, ipfind.io, Exchange Data International, Finage, and Brain Company.

 Where can I buy Forex Data?